-- · Students will practice reflection and sustained personal formation. - · Students will apply strategic and collaborative thinking to issues and problems. - · Students will demonstrate leadership in areas of diversity, inclusion, and equity. - Students will demonstrate strong academic writing and research abilities. - · Students will integrate faith/values and ethics in their leadership of educational institutions. - · Students display proficiency of the Minnesota administrative license competencies.
+- · Students will practice reflection and sustained personal formation. - · Students will apply strategic and collaborative thinking to issues and problems. - · Students will demonstrate leadership in areas of diversity, inclusion, and equity. - · Students will demonstrate strong academic writing and research abilities. - Students will integrate faith/values and ethics in their leadership of educational institutions - Students display proficiency of the Minnesota administrative license competencies.

-- Cohort-based organization allowing maximum group interaction, collaboration, and mutual support throughout the program. - All courses (except residency courses) delivered completely online using best practices in internet technology, instructional design, and adult learning. - Residencies on one of the Bethel University campuses during each of the two years of the program, focused on professional growth, collaboration, and coursework. - Individual learning plan developed for each student based on previous educational training, credentials, and experience.
+- Cohort-based organization allowing maximum group interaction, collaboration, and mutual support throughout the program. - All courses (except residency courses) delivered completely online using best practices in internet technology, instructional design, and adult learning. - Residencies offered on the Bethel University campus during each of the two years of the program focused on professional growth, collaboration, and coursework. - Individual learning plan developed for each student based on previous educational training, credentials, and experience.

-- Maintain academic success, which is defined as completion of each teacher licensure and each content area course with a passing grade: S, C, or higher. - Maintain character, ethics, and relational skills consistent with the role and responsibility of the professional educator.
-Any student failing to meet this expectation may be asked to discuss with the program director other viable options for professional development. - License standards are subject to change at any time by the Professional Education Licensing and Standards Board (PELSB: formerly called Minnesota Board of Teaching) or the Minnesota Board of School Administrators (BOSA). - Candidates for licensure must meet the BOSA or PELSB license standards in place at the time of program completion.
+- Maintain academic success, which is defined as completion of each teacher licensure and each content area course with a passing grade: S, D, or higher. - Maintain character, ethics, and relational skills consistent with the role and responsibility of the professional educator.
+Any student failing to meet this expectation may be asked to discuss with the program director other viable options for professional development. - License standards are subject to change at any time by the Minnesota Board of School Administrators (BOSA). - Candidates for licensure must meet the BOSA license standards in place at the time of program completion.